-Long-lived assets are amortized over their estimated useful lives and are measured for impairment only when events or circumstances indicate the carrying value may be impaired.
+Long-lived assets, which include property, plant and equipment and intangible assets with finite lives, are amortized over their estimated useful lives and are measured for impairment only when events or circumstances indicate the carrying value may be impaired.
 In these cases, we estimate the future undiscounted cash flows to be derived from the asset or asset group to determine whether a potential impairment exists.
 If the sum of the estimated undiscounted cash flows is less than the carrying value of the asset, we recognize an impairment loss, measured as the amount by which the carrying value exceeds the estimated fair value of the asset.
+For the years ended December 31, 2016 and 2015, we recorded impairment charges for certain underperforming retail stores of \$4.3 million and \$4.2 million, respectively

 We review and test our intangible assets with indefinite useful lives and goodwill for impairment in the fourth quarter of each year and when events or changes in circumstances indicate that the carrying amount of such assets may be impaired.
 Our intangible assets with indefinite lives consist of trademarks and trade names.
 Substantially all of our goodwill is recorded in the United States segment and impairment testing for goodwill is performed at the reporting unit level.
 In the impairment test for goodwill, the two-step process first compares the estimated fair value of the reporting unit with the carrying amount of that reporting unit.
-We estimate the fair value of our reporting units using a combination of discounted cash flow analysis, comparisons with the market values of similar publicly traded companies and other operating performance based valuation methods, as necessary.
+We estimate the fair value of our reporting units using a combination of discounted cash flow analysis and market-based valuation methods, as appropriate.
 If step one indicates impairment, step two compares the estimated fair value of the reporting unit to the estimated fair value of all reporting unit assets and liabilities, except goodwill, to determine the implied fair value of goodwill.
 We calculate impairment as the excess of carrying amount of goodwill over the implied fair value of goodwill.
 In the impairment tests for trademarks and trade names, we compare the estimated fair value of each asset to its carrying amount.
 The fair values of trademarks and trade names are generally estimated using a relief from royalty method under the income approach.
 If the carrying amount of a trademark or trade name exceeds its estimated fair value, we calculate impairment as the excess of carrying amount over the estimate of fair value.